AddioElectronics/Hello-CLR-CLI/README.md

 Technically C# is also "[CLR][CLR]", and managed C++ is [CLI][CLI], but since visual studio calls them CLR projects, when I say CLR I am specifically referring to managed C++.

+If you just need to make a few simple calls to native methods(Especially Win32), you might be better off using the [DllImport attribute][DllImport], or the [PInvoke api][PInvoke].
+CLR is definitely better suited for larger more complex projects.

 ### Project Structure

 When you open the solution you will see 3 Solution folders, containing 5 projects.